Sudhakar7777777/myfirstchessapp/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+or

+GHPages: Open [https://sudhakar7777777.github.io/myfirstchessapp/](https://sudhakar7777777.github.io/myfirstchessapp/) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.